 A child will only be considered for places at schools where their parent/carer has applied by completing and successfully submitting the appropriate common application form (CAF).
-This does not mean we can only place a child at one of the schools named, as we reserve the right
+This does not mean we can only place a child at one of the schools named, as we reserve the right to allocate an alternative placement if we cannot meet parental preference or the preferred schools cannot meet the child's needs.

-Newham parents/carers are given the opportunity to name up to maximum of six schools as part of their application.
+Newham parents/carers are given the opportunity to name their preferred schools as part of their common application.
+The applicant can name as many school preferences as they would like but we recommend at least three and no more than six.

-All of the schools (up to a maximum of six) named by parents/carers on their application forms will be treated equally to assess whether a school place can be offered to their child based on places available or their oversubscription criteria where applications exceed places available.
+All of the schools/academies named by parents/carers on their application form will be treated equally to assess whether a school place can be offered to their child based on places available or their oversubscription criteria where applications exceed places available.

-All parent/carers are given the opportunity to supply their religious, philosophical, medical, personal or social reason for wanting a school place at the time of application.
+All applicants are given the opportunity to supply their religious, philosophical, medical, personal or social reason for wanting a school place at the time of application.

-Reception applications and year 3 applications for a junior school applications, for admission in the next academic year received by the published national primary closing date will known as on-time and have priority above those who apply after that date, provided their preference for the school has not been withdrawn.
+Primary to secondary school transition applications for Year 7 admission in the next academic year received by the published national closing date will have priority above those who apply after that date, provided their preference for the school has not been withdrawn.
 A preference will be withdrawn if a change of preference is submitted before the deadline and the school is not included on the new form.

-Each application form submitted for a child for a place in the same academic year will supersede the last except where a change of preference is received for reception after the deadline (see above).
+Each application form submitted for a child for the same academic year will supersede the last except where a change of preference is received for reception after the deadline (see above).
 In this instance the latest application received before closing date will be used to determine the initial allocation and the change of preference will be processed as a late application.